telerik/kendo-ui-core/docs/aspnet-mvc/vs-integration/vsextensions-options.md

 - **Suggest project upgrades for Telerik product version available on my computer**&mdash;When enabled, you are prompted to upgrade upon opening a project, which is not using the latest version of Telerik products installed on your system.
 - **Suggest upgrades when an equal Dev release detected on projects using a Trial**&mdash;When enabled, you are prompted to upgrade if a licensed version is available on your system, but the current project uses a trial version.

-### Other Notifications

-- **Notify me when a Telerik subscription I have is about to expire**&mdash;When enabled, you receive reminders if any of your subscriptions expire within the next month.

-> **Important**
->
-> You benefit from subscription reminders only if you saved your credentials in the Latest Version Acquirer tool.

 ### Download Folder Selection